[The Note] Digital textile printing vs screen printing: how to make a cost comparison

 The direct cost comparison

 Of course, these costs are then also dependent on the meters of fabric you are going to print of a particular design.
 The more meters you print with a particular set of screens, the lower the costs of screens per printed meter.
-On top of that, you need to take the number of colorways into account.
-If you print more color ways with the same set of screens, the costs are divided over more printed meters.
+On top of that, you need to take into account the number of colorways that you want to print from the same design.
+If you print more colorways with the same set of screens, the costs are divided over more printed meters.

 In digital printing, however, the print heads are able to produce any possible color without additional adjustments.
 This means that when printing a design that consists of more colors no additional costs are made.
-Changing colors to make another colorway can happen instantly, where in conventional you need to clean out the printing paste in each screen and replace it for the new color.
+Changing colors to make another colorway can happen instantly and unlimited number of times, where in rotary printing you need to clean out the printing paste in each screen and replace it for the new color paste.
 For that reason, digital textile printing can be a more cost-friendly option for printing companies that work with very colorful designs and many color ways per design.

 Find out if digital textile printing is worth your investment by downloading the Gherzi white paper

 In rotary screen printing, on the contrary, a design has to be adjusted with special separation software to reduce the number of colors.
 This is limited to the number of screen positions that the rotary printer has.
-Although there are 24-color rotary machines, most customers are limited to 12 colors but often reduce to 6 to 8 colors to save costs of screens.
-After that the separation process a separate screen has to be created for each color.
+Although there exist 24-color rotary machines, most customers are limited to 12 colors but often reduce to 6 to 8 colors to save costs of screens.
+After that separation process a separate screen has to be created for each color.
 When the screens are engraved, they have to be installed and registered in the rotary printing machine so all colors match up perfectly.
-Because of these additional steps, the rotary screen printing cycle — from design until finalized product — takes up three to six weeks.
+Beside the fact that this creates waste fabric as long as the registration between colors is not set, all these additional steps in the rotary screen printing cycle — from design until finalized product — take three to six weeks.

 Another valuable parameter in a cost comparison is the batch length that you expect to print with the specific technology.
 The obvious question is the break-even calculation of both technologies: until what print length the costs of digital are lower than rotary?